ControlCplusControlV/Foundry-Yulp/README.md

 }
 ```

 Lastly, here is the test file that deploys the Yul+ contract and tests the `get()` function.
 You can see that this file imports the `SimpleStore.sol` interface as well as the `YulpDeployer.sol` contract.
 To deploy the contract, simply create a new instance of `YulpDeployer` and call `yulpDeployer.deployContract(fileName)` method, passing in the file name of the contract you want to deploy.
 In this example, we pass in `SimpleStore` to deploy the `SimpleStore.yulp` contract.
 This function returns the address that the contract was deployed to, which we can use to initialize the SimpleStore interface.
-With that, your Yul+ contract can now be used within Foundry like any other Solidity contract!
+With that, your Yul+ contract can now be used within Foundry like any other Solidity contract.
+To test any Yul+ contract deployed with YulpDeployer, simply run `forge test --ffi`.
+You can use this command with any additional flags.
+For example: `forge test --ffi -f <url> -vvvv`.

 ### SimpleStore Test